 Please visit our SIXTH FORM NEWS AREA

 We expect our Sixth Form students to recognise their responsibilities as examples to others in the rest of the school and the wider community.
 We look to them to set high standards and to involve themselves actively with younger students.
 This involvement can be in a number of ways: assisting the staff at school functions or within lessons, acting as buddies or mentors for Year 7 students, running after school clubs, or offering time and assistance in neighbouring primary schools.
-There is also the annual fundraising Rag Week!

 The Barclay School – Retrospective UCAS reference policy

 A marked increase in Barclay leavers approaching the school for retrospective references to university has prompted a recent consultation with Sixth Form tutors.
 The resulting clarification of policy can be read here.